Cleveland Unit

-The Oliver J. Bell Unit is a prison for men in Cleveland, Texas, privately operated by the Management and Training Corporation (MTC) on behalf of the Texas Department of Criminal Justice (TDCJ).
+The Oliver J. Bell Unit is a prison for men in Cleveland, Texas, operated by Texas Department of Criminal Justice (TDCJ).
 The roughly 40 acre facility is .25 mi north of downtown Cleveland.
-The TDCJ refers to the prison as the "Cleveland Unit", while GEO Group, the former operator, referred to it as the Cleveland Correctional Center.
+The TDCJ refers to the prison as the "Oliver J. Bell Unit", while GEO Group, the former operator, referred to it as the Cleveland Correctional Center.
 The facility is along U.S. Route 59.

 History

 Corrections Corporation of America (CCA) proposed a prerelease center along Atascocita Road in the Humble, Texas, area.
 The local population opposed the measure.
 CCA instead planned to open a facility in Cleveland, where the local leaders were more receptive to the plan.
 The Cleveland Unit, then a $12 million ($24,000,000 when adjusted for inflation), 500-bed prerelease unit, officially opened on September 28, 1989.
 As of that year, it was the fourth of the four privately operated prisons to be built in Texas.

 Cleveland became a GEO Group facility on January 1, 1999.
 As of September 1, 2015.
 MTC took over operations of the Cleveland facility.
+In September 2023, The Texas Department of Criminal Justice took over the full operation of the Bell Unit.